Tempestissiman/ArcadeMacro/README.md

 end)
 ```

 Dialog boxes are considerably more complicated.
 For once you can create multiple field within the same dialog box, and then read values from all of them.
-Second you have to make sure our user can only input the right format (like integer only, or maybe we allow both integer and decimal but not alphabetical characters).
+Second you have to make sure our user can only input the right format (like integer only, or maybe we allow both integer and decimal but not alphabetical characters...).
 These complications are all dealt with in `DialogField`

 This snippet
 ```lua